smgrv123/diced-docs/pitch deck/Pitch Deck - Content.md

 - Organic social media campaigns.
 - Influencer marketing.
 - Innovate offline marketing campaigns
+*Embedding our motto of making “healthy eating a candid activity” and part of your day with strong brand recall will build consumer trust.*

 ### Initial Focus
 - Launch in **Bangalore**, with kitchens in: